asfktz/Awaity.js/README.md

     });
 ```

-You actually end up with the entire library in our bundle.
+You actually end up with the entire library in our bundle. <br>
 That's also true for `import { map } from 'bluebird'` since you get an instance of a bluebird's promise with whole the methods on it.

 So how can we chain without significantly increaseing our bundle size?

-By embracing function composition instead
+By embracing function composition instead!

-Using Promiss's native chaining
+Lets see how:

+First, we can leverage Promise's chaining feature:

 ```js

 import { map } from 'littlebird';